jeppelind/js-runner/README.md

 ## Script settings
 A JSON config file can be provided alongside the script file (ex `testscript.json` for `testscript.js`), where some script settings can be provided.
-The default values will be used if no settings are provided.
+The default values will be used when settings are missing.
 ### **Available settings:**
 Parameter | Type | Default value | Description
 --- | --- | :---: | ---